food2gether/documentation/endpoints/restaurants.md

 | `Content-Type`  | `application/json`                 |

 ### Parameters
-When `id` is not provided, a new restaurant is created.
+When `id` is omitted, a new restaurant is created.
+In this case all other arguments are required.
 When `id` is provided, the restaurant with the given ID is updated.

 | Key           | Type                                                         | Required | Description                        |
 |---------------|--------------------------------------------------------------|----------|------------------------------------|